tumblr/genesis/testenv/README.md

 ## Notes:

 * All packages needed on the bootbox Vagrant VM to simulate the prod env are installed via puppet apply.
 See the puppet dir inside bootbox/ to see the manifests applied to the VM on startup.
 The puppet manifests applied to the VM on startup are in [bootbox](https://github.com/tumblr/genesis/tree/master/testenv/bootbox)
+* To apply puppet changes to a running bootbox, use `vagrant provision'
 * Network booting goes across a virtualbox private network named 'genesis'
 * Password for the bootbox follows normal vagrant scheme and can be ssh'd into via vagrant ssh
 * vagrant sets up sharing of this directory tree under /genesis on the genesis-bootbox